sachinchoolur/tiny-events.js/README.md

 # TinyEvents

 TinyEvents is a tiny, framework-agnostic, event utility library for modern browsers(IE 11+).
-Supports jQuery like syntax. just 80 bytes gzipped.
+Supports jQuery like syntax.
+Just 1 kb gzipped.

 - Event namespace support
 - Works with collection of elements